 ASCT will not be liable to update or revise the report to take into account any events of emergent circumstances or facts occurring or becoming apparent after the date of the report.

 APPENDIX A - Site Photo, Plan & Borehole Log.

-View of the site facing an east south-easterly direction.
+View of the site facing a north easterly direction.

-Plan of the site, with ASCT test positions.
+Plan of the site, with ASCT test positions (BH1).